 Those who live here think of Porthcawl as a special place, with a community spirit, and wonderful walks and scenery on the doorstep.
-Many people who have visited over the years have memories of buckets and spades, day trips, and dances at the pavilion.
+Many people who have visited over the years have memories of buckets and spades, day trips, and dances at the Grand Pavilion.
 Porthcawl is all that – and much more.
 And it’s for everyone – residents and visitors, tourists and shoppers – because that’s what makes the town.

-While much stays the same – enough to remind us of its past – a great deal has changed with the times.
+While much stays the same – enough to remind us of it's past – a great deal has changed with the times.
 Over the last decade, the promenade has been upgraded and improved, John Street has been pedestrianised, access roads to the town have been improved, and the Wilderness lakes were the focus of an exciting new project.
 New shops and businesses continue to open, even in difficult economic times.

 Some of the delights the town and the area have to offer include the cleanest beaches in South Wales, numerous golf clubs, a National Nature Reserve, a Norman church at Newton, to name just a few.